TimonPost/quinn/docs/src/network-introduction/transport-guarantees.md

 |   **Reliable Sequenced**     |    Only old     |      No            |     Sequenced    |    Only newest

 UDP is unreliable, while TCP is reliable.
-Reliability gives great uncertainty but a lot of freedom, while reliability gives certainty with costs in speed and freedom.
+Reliability gives great uncertainty with a lot of freedom, while reliability gives great certainty with costs in speed and freedom.
-This is why protocols like QUIC build on UDP instead of TCP.
+That is why protocols such as QUIC, RUDP, SCTP, QUIC, netcode, laminar build on UDP instead of TCP.
-UDP has few limitations that give the end-user more control over his transport.
+UDP has far fewer limitations that give the end user more control over the transmission.

-Many protocols play with the above-mentioned transport guarantees to support a certain use case.
-You can take protocols like RUDP, SCTP, QUIC, netcode, laminar as an example.
-It is therefore important to understand what you need for your use-case.
+A big factor for you to consider are the required transport guarantees needed for your usecases.

 [1]: https://en.wikipedia.org/wiki/Packet_loss
 [2]: https://observersupport.viavisolutions.com/html_doc/current/index.html#page/gigastor_hw/packet_deduplicating.html